 You will enter into a training contract which lasts for three years.
 During this time you will study for professional exams (we are registered as a Training Office for ICAEW, ICAI, ICAS and ACCA) whilst gaining high quality work experience.

 We will fund all the necessary courses and examinations, and provide paid study leave at each stage of the exams.
 We use a variation of professional training providers.
 In addition to the external tutoring that you receive, we have an internal training team who will provide you with support outside of formal study periods.

 Yes.
 Students within our tax services can study for the ACA qualification, or ATT and ATII.
 All professional study will receive our same high level of support.

 Our methodology is based upon working in teams, in which the more experienced members of the team coach the junior team members, guiding them towards meeting, and exceeding, their objectives.
 A mixture of traditional training methods and computer based training packages are used to reinforce 'core' learning.

 For graduate and placement positions, you should have strong A-level results and be expecting to achieve an upper second class honours degree (2:1) or above and 280 UCAS points.
-If you are a HEADstart applicant, you would be expected to gain a minimum of 280 UCAS points.
+If you are a Higher Apprenticeship applicant, you would be expected to gain a minimum of 280 UCAS points.
 Professional exams are very demanding and good A-level and degree results are usually a sound indicator of your ability to pass at the first attempt.

 No. Whilst elements of a relevant degree will undoubtedly help in the early stages of your exams we find that those with other degrees are equally successful at the professional exams.
 We also find those with non-relevant degrees can often have a different, and valuable, perspective to contribute to problem solving.